ada-pld/ada/README.md

-# Domestia WAP
+# WAP

-A web administration panel for Domestia
+A web administration panel for managing sprints and generating PLDs

-I'll write some documentation later, this is only a first test version
+# Installation and Usage

+To use this project, you'll have to have a MySQL database